How to Recognize a Fake Job Offer Letter from Canada in 2026

 Want to explore budget friendly Canada immigration options?
 We have listed the comprehensive list of different Canada visa types from India for Indians to help you choose right visa type for your requirement.

-Falling prey to fake job offer letter from Canada can lead to financial loss and also visa complications.
+Falling prey to a fake job offer letter from Canada can lead to financial loss and also visa complications.
 Always ensure to verify job offers through unofficial sources, avoid making any upfront payments, and be cautious of unrealistic promises.

 Quick Reads: